muj-i/muj-i/README.md

 ## Hey there, I'm Mujahedul Islam <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="25px" width="25px">

-### Student & A Developer
+### Full-Stack Developer & Flutter Enthusiast

-Passionate Flutter developer dedicated to creating innovative solutions and solving complex problems.
-Eager to leverage strong coding skills to make a meaningful impact through impactful software development.
+Passionate full-stack developer with expertise in Flutter and Nest.js as primary stacks.
+Dedicated to delivering high-quality software with a strong focus on clean architecture and scalable design.
+Continuously improving skills and exploring new technologies to build impactful and maintainable solutions.

 ### Talking about my personal stuff

-- 🔭 I’m currently improving my skills in Flutter.
+- 🔭 I’m currently enhancing my expertise in Python/Django and Flutter.
-- 🌱 I’m currently learning Data Structure & Algorithms.
+- 🌱 I’m actively learning and refining my skills in software architecture and design patterns.
-- 🧑🏻‍💻 I’m currently working on Code Refining & Design Architecture.
+- 🧑🏻‍💻 I’m working on improving code quality, system design, and full-stack development practices.
 - ✉️ Reach me at **dev.muj.i@icloud.com**.
-- ❓ Ask me about anything related to Flutter & Dart and related technologies.
+- ❓ Ask me about anything related to Flutter, Nest.js, and full-stack development.
 - ⚡ Fun fact: Tabs over spaces and loyal to night shifts.

 ---